 For Travelers with Good-Excellent Credit: 700-850

 - American Express Premier Rewards Gold Card & Platinum Card

 The Premier Rewards Gold Card and Platinum Card from American Express offer extra points for airfare purchased directly from airlines (3x and 5x, respectively).
 The Premier Gold card awards 2x points for purchases at US restaurants, US gas stations, and US supermarkets, while the Platinum awards 5x points for eligible airfare purchases.
 Both award 1x points on all other purchases.
 Like the Chase Sapphire Preferred and Reserve, these cards let you transfer your rewards to airline and hotel partners, giving you the potential to maximize their value on your upcoming trip.
 You’ll need good or excellent credit to be approved for either of these cards: ideally 700 or more.
 If you have an even higher score and/or an excellent credit history, you might want to consider the AMEX Platinum.

-With 2x miles on all purchases, a 5% redemption bonus, and an $89 annual fee, the Barclaycard Arrival® Plus World Elite Mastercard® is among the most competitive, flexible travel rewards cards out there.
+With 2x miles on all purchases, a 5% redemption bonus, and an $89 annual fee (waived the first year), the Barclaycard Arrival® Plus World Elite Mastercard® is among the most competitive, flexible travel rewards cards out there.
 It doesn’t quite carry the perks and travel credits that the AMEX Platinum offers, but you will likely need a credit score of at least 700 to be approved.
-See terms and conditions for the Arrival Plus.
+See Rates & Fees here for more information on the Arrival Plus.

 The Bottom Line: Credit Score Needed for Travel Credit Cards